List of awards and nominations received by Aishwarya Rai

-Aishwarya Rai Bachchan is an Indian actress and former model.
+Aishwarya Rai is an Indian actress and former model.
 Rai was the first runner-up at Femina Miss India in 1994 who also represented and won the Miss World 1994, as the winner of the Femina Miss India Sushmita Sen represented at Miss Universe 1994 and was crowned earlier that year.
 She is the recipient of over 145 accolades.
 In 2009, she was awarded a Padma Shri for her contribution to Indian cinema.
 Rai has also received two Filmfare Awards awards for Best Actress, and has been honoured numerous times at Screen Awards and IIFA Awards ceremonies for her on-screen performances.
 She has won numerous awards at the International Indian Film Academy Awards, Star Screen Awards and Zee Cine Awards, among other ceremonies.

 After a brief stint with modeling, Rai made her cinematic debut through the 1997 Tamil film Iruvar, a semi-biographical political drama, directed by Mani Ratnam.
 She followed with Aur Pyaar Ho Gaya, which marked her Bollywood debut, and Jeans, her first commercial success.
 The latter was India's submission for the Academy Award for Best Foreign Language Film for the year 1998.

 In 1999 Rai received critical acclaim and several Best Actress awards for her performances in Hum Dil De Chuke Sanam and Taal; both films earned her a Filmfare Award for Best Actress nomination, with the former fetching her the award.
 The following year, she starred in Aditya Chopra's musical romantic drama Mohabbatein, which earned her a Filmfare Award for Best Supporting Actress nomination—her only nomination in the category until date—and was the highest-grossing film of the year.
 Rai received her second Filmfare Award for Best Actress for her role as "Parvati" in the period romantic drama Devdas (2002).
 Rai was appointed the member of the jury of the 2003 Cannes Film Festival; she was the first Indian actress to represent her country as a jury member in the festival.